hdShang/arxiv-daily/docs/cs-RO/2025-09-20/papers/250916532v1-no-need-for-real-3d-fusing-2d-vision-with-pseudo-3d-representations-.md

 ---
 layout: default
-title: No Need for Real 3D: Fusing 2D Vision with Pseudo 3D Representations for Robotic Manipulation Learning
+title: "No Need for Real 3D: Fusing 2D Vision with Pseudo 3D Representations for Robotic Manipulation Learning"
 ---

 # No Need for Real 3D: Fusing 2D Vision with Pseudo 3D Representations for Robotic Manipulation Learning